argosatcore/Deb_Dots/README.md

 - **Gapless single client:** If there is only one client on a given workspace, gaps and borders will be disabled.
 As soon as another client is launched on the same workspace, gaps and borders will be activated.

 ## Stuff referenced by these configs
-All of which are `apt install`able in Debian Sid:
+All of which are `apt install`able on Debian Sid:

 - `foot`: minimalist Wayland native terminal emulator.
 - `gammastep`: Screen temperature manager.